 What should I do if I’ve been charged with hit-and-run in Maryland?
 If you are facing hit and run charges that resulted in injury, death, a fatality or property damage, you should seek the counsel of an experienced hit and run lawyer.

-It is your best interest to speak with a lawyer who is handled and defended hit and run charges in the past.
+It is your best interest to speak with a Baltimore criminal defense lawyer who is handled and defended hit and run charges in the past.
 Whether the result of the accident was injury, no injury or fatal, attorney Randolph Rice can provide trust the representation if you’re facing hit and run accident charges.

 Hit and run accidents are taken seriously by the judges and prosecutors throughout Maryland because the victims are often inconvenienced or injured because of the accident.
 In many hit and run accidents throughout Maryland, there is a suspicion that the driver that failed to remain at the scene because they consumed alcohol or drugs prior to the accident.